The University of Utah

 About This Program

 This doctoral program focuses on advanced research in artificial intelligence, emphasizing the development of theory, systems, and hardware while providing flexibility for specialized studies.
+Coursework concentrates on Computer Vision and AI Engineering / Applied AI.
+Most students complete it in about 5 years.

 Career Outcomes